 Thermal behaviour of the palm trees facade (048)

-The façade of the Renaissance hotel in l’Hospitalet has a peculiar thermal behaviour.
-It is based on retarding thermal loses with the concrete wall –thermal inertia- while minimizing the thermal leap between the two sides of this wall with a closed air cavity at its outer side.
+The façade of the Renaissance hotel in L’Hospitalet has a peculiar thermal behaviour.
+It is based on retarding thermal loss with the concrete wall (thermal inertia), while minimizing the thermal difference between the two sides of this wall with a closed air cavity on its outer side.
 This closed air cavity has its thermal insulation improved by a reflective membrane coating one of its sides.
-Thermal gains in summer are controlled by the reflective capacity of the white serigraphy in the glass and, again, the reflective membrane.
-The architects resort to this solution in the south, east and west façade.
-The northern is different.
-We ignore whether this solution is achieving the expected behaviour.
+Thermal gain in summer is controlled by the reflective capacity of the white serigraphy in the glass and, again, the reflective membrane.
+The architects use this solution on the south, east and west façade but not on the north facade.
+We do not know whether this solution is achieving the expected result.

-Besides the thermal behaviour there are a lot more things to say about these white facades with palm tree leaves.
-Let us just bring your attention to one: the palm tree window.
-We really appreciate the design efforts made so as to blur the window limits appealing to the complex geometry, to the non-orthogonal cut of the hole in the concrete panel thickness and to the diffuse limit of the serigraphy in the glass pane.
-The distance between the outer glass pane and the concrete panel increases this limit blurring as the observer looks from the inside to the window.
-Only one inconvenience: the difficult linkage of the glass that closes the hole in the concrete panel and this panel.
-The irregular opening perimeter obliged to fix and seal this glass from the outside leaving a gap between it and the concrete surface difficult to be finished.
+In addition to the thermal behaviour, there are many more things to say about these white facades with palm tree leaves.
+Let us consider one: the palm tree window.
+We really appreciate the design efforts made so as to blur the window limits through the complex geometry, the non-orthogonal cut of the hole in the concrete panel thickness and the diffuse limit of the serigraphy in the glass pane.
+The distance between the outer glass pane and the concrete panel increases this limit, blurring the image as the observer looks from the inside to the window.
+There is only one drawback: the difficult linkage to the concrete panel of the glass that closes the hole.
+The irregular opening perimeter made it necessary to fix and seal this glass from the outside, leaving a gap between it and the concrete surface that is difficult to finish.

 Renaissance Fira Barcelona Hotel